-The population of the City is currently 22,211.
-It is expected that the population will increase to 23,982 due to annexations of areas east of I-75 at Laurel Road.
-The annexation area is sparsely developed and mostly industrial and agricultural at this time.
+The population of the City is currently 23,020.
+The area recently annexed into the city is sparsely developed and mostly industrial and agricultural at this time.
 However, major residential and commercial development is expected to occur within the next 5 to 10 years.
 As the development plans are submitted they will be carefully reviewed for negative impacts on the watershed, natural resources and natural floodplain.